svp95bos/Diffex/README.md

 ## Usage

-Here are some examples of how to use Diffster:
+Here are some examples of how to use Diffex:
 ```csharp

 var instance1 = new SampleClass1();